The Winter 2016-17 Program Guide is out. Available for download right here or for pickup at your library.

 Keep in mind that works of fiction and magazines in other languages may be found in the library's print collection.

 The following are part of Upper Arlington Public Library's premium resources.
-Unless you are in one of our library locations, you will need your library card number to access them.
+Unless you are in one of our library locations, you will need your library card number and PIN to access them.
 Please note: Links to our databases open in a new window or tab in your browser.

 Mango Languages - An online language-learning system designed to help people learn Spanish, French, Japanese, Brazilian Portuguese, German, Mandarin Chinese, Greek, Italian and many more.

-Literature Resource Center - Are you looking for literary criticisms on a certain book, poem or short story, or do you want to read a biography of a prominent author or read a plot synopsis of a classic?
+Artemis Literary Sources - Are you looking for literary criticisms on a certain book, poem or short story, or do you want to read a biography of a prominent author or read a plot synopsis of a classic?
 For research on all literary topics, authors and their works, this database includes full-text research articles covering all genres, disciplines, time periods and regions of the world.

 Literary Reference Center - This database is another great source for information on thousands of authors and their works across literary disciplines and time-frames.